durjoybd14/riding-lover-lite/README.md

-#The name of this website is riding lover.
+#The name of this website is riding lover...

 #A passenger can book various vechicle for their ride with low cost.